jasl/vibe_photos_v4/blueprints/phase_final/docs/07_m1_to_m2_m3_checklist.md

 ## 2. M2 — Perception Quality & Labeling

-Goal: Improve recognition quality and label hygiene on top of the existing SQLite + cache stack, before investing in full search tooling.
+Goal: Improve recognition quality and label hygiene on top of the existing PostgreSQL + cache stack, before investing in full search tooling.

 - [ ] SigLIP label dictionaries and grouping:
   - [ ] Review and refine `settings.models.siglip_labels` to: